 In September 2013, our bald eagle couple returned to the Berry College campus and to their nest in a tall pine tree situated between the main entrance and the parking lot of the Steven J. Cage Athletic and Recreation Center.

 The couple spent several months repairing and adding to the nest and catching fish and coots in the nearby Berry quarry, Oostanaula River and Garden Lakes.
 An egg was produced on January 14, 2014, followed by a second egg on January 17.
 An eaglet chick hatched on Saturday, February 22, from one of the two eggs laid in January.
 But the other egg is not viable and is still in the nest.

 Feeds for live streaming cameras are featured on this page.
 This is the only live, streaming video camera of a bald eagle nest in Georgia.

 Berry College’s original bald eagle parents began making the nest in March 2012, an unusual time for nest-building in the life-cycle of eagles.

 Please check the Berry College Eagles Facebook page for regular updates this year.
 Bald eagles mate for life, and we are hopeful that we will enjoy their presence at Berry for many years to come.
-We will also be watching to see what happens if the original couple returns to find their nest occupied by another eagle!

 Georgia Power donated a truck and manpower to install a small camera with a direct view of the nest.
 The camera was donated by Sony and the wireless transmission and equipment were donated by Fluid Mesh Networks.